-WordPress websites start around $3,000 and include a mobile responsive theme that can be customized to your brand, copywriting, stock photography, and typical functionality such as a lead form, social media feeds, and newsletter sign-up.
+WordPress websites start around $6,000 and include a mobile responsive theme that can be customized to your brand, copywriting stock photography, and typical functionality such as a lead form, social media feeds, and newsletter sign-up.

 As your business grows, you’ll probably need more customization and more pages added to the site.
-These websites will run anywhere from $5,000 to $10,000.
-A fully customized website that includes a custom framework, photography, copywriting, and more starts at $12,500.
-Once you step into the world of e-commerce, the work our web development team does intensifies.
+These websites will run anywhere from $7,000 to $12,000.
+A fully customized website that includes a custom framework, photography, copywriting, and more can start at $13,000.
+Once you step into the world of e-commerce, the work our software development team does intensify.
 No longer is your website simply a way for people to research your business, but it’s also a place where they can buy products now.
 WooCommerce is a cost-effective solution we use with WordPress sites.
 You’re looking at a $5,000 and up investment to get started.